By Juliet M. Getty, Ph.D.

 I was skeptical at first.
 After all, immunoglobulins found in colostrum are very large proteins, far too large to be absorbed directly into the bloodstream at an advanced age.
 Even newborn foals are best able to absorb these macromolecules only within the first 6 to 8 hours of life.
 After that, the intestinal cells gradually stop absorbing immunoglobulins – a process known as “closure.”
 I reasoned that in adult animals, these proteins must be digested, starting in the stomach and later in the small intestine, resulting in pieces of the original – certainly not the entire immunoglobulin.
 Well, it turns out that I was only partially correct.

-You see, while most of the proteins do end up being degraded by digestive enzymes, researchers at the University of Illinois at Urbana-Champaign, Aarhus University in Denmark, and the University of Calgary, Alberta, Canada, revealed that some portion of these large molecules is actually transported across the intestinal lining intact, remaining capable of binding to an antigen.
+You see, while most of the proteins do end up being degraded by digestive enzymes, researchers at the University of Illinois at Urbana-Champaign, Aarhus University in Denmark, and the University of Calgary, Alberta, Canada, revealed that some portion of these large molecules are actually transported across the intestinal lining intact, remaining capable of binding to an antigen.
 That means supplementing colostrum to adults actually does have an impact on health.
 Furthermore, colostrum contains more than just immunoglobulins.
-It protects overall wellbeing by providing a wide range of factors including lactoferrin, oligosaccharides, peptides, leukocytes, and growth factors.
+It protects overall well being by providing a wide range of factors including lactoferrin, oligosaccharides, peptides, leukocytes, and growth factors.

 Bovine colostrum is the best choice